Vict0r-Git/DevOps-group3/use-cases/use-case-32.md

 ## MAIN SUCCESS SCENARIO
 1. The request from analyst is received
-2. The lists of all countries that all the cities in a district from largest to smallest population from the database are fetched
+2. The lists of countries that speaks Chinese, English, Hindi, Spanish, Arabic from largest to smallest percentage from largest to smallest population from the database are fetched
 3. All fetched data are sorted.
 4. The data is displayed to the analyst

 ## SCHEDULE
 Due Date: 2/2/2024